joseph-jja/pi-camera/README.md

 # There is also the capture server program which uses libcamera-vid and libcamera-still
 - this has dependencies on ffmpeg and gstreamer plugins
-- on raspian you need to sudo apt-get install gstreamer1.0-plugins-base-apps ffmpeg
+- on raspian you need to sudo apt-get install git nodejs npm gstreamer1.0-plugins-base-apps ffmpeg
 - it save to /tmp so setting up tmpfs for /tmp can save disk writes during image capture tmpfs            /tmp            tmpfs   defaults,noatime,nosuid,nodev,noexec,mode=1777,size=64M          0       0